 Upon notification by the Office of Admissions that they are tentatively accepted for enrollment, new students must submit an enrollment (tuition) deposit.
 Students who will reside on campus must sign a residential student agreement and also pay a $200 housing deposit.
 Students who will reside off campus must pay only the $200 enrollment deposit.
 The deposits are credited to the student’s account and are not an extra charge.
 The enrollment deposit is refundable if a written request is received by the Office of Admissions before May 1.
 After May 1, the deposit is forfeited.

 Currently enrolled students who expect to return to Radford University as residence hall students for the next fall semester are required to sign a residential student agreement and pay a $200 housing deposit according to procedures published during the spring semester.
 The deposit is credited toward charges for room and board for the fall semester and is not an extra charge.
 The residential student agreement outlines the procedure for partial refund of the housing deposit fee for returning students.

 RU Accelerate, Wintermester, and Summer Session Tuition and Fees

 The tuition and fees for Wintermester and the summer sessions of Maymester, Summer I, and Summer II will be based on the credit hour rates for part-time students.The tuition and fees for Summer III is the same as for the regular academic terms.

 A non-refundable application fee is required of each student who is applying for enrollment for the first time as an undergraduate student.
 The fee must be submitted with the completed application.

-An extra fee of 10 percent of the balance or $75 (whichever is less) is charged to all students on all outstanding balances at census date (September 9 for Fall Semester 2014).
+An extra fee of 10 percent of the balance or $75 (whichever is less) is charged to all students on all outstanding balances after payment deadline (August 15 for Fall Semester 2014).